Locust Fork, Alabama: Transportation and growth

 Locust Fork straddles Alabama State Route 79, which is a north–south highway running from Birmingham 31 mi to the south and Scottsboro 65 mi to the northeast.
 Blount County Road 13 runs northwestward to connect to Alabama Highway 160 between the communities of Hayden and Nectar.
 Blount County Road 15 intersects Alabama 79 just north of Locust Fork and provides a connection to the county seat of Oneonta, 14 mi to the east.
 Also located along County Road 15 is the Limestone Springs Golf Course and residential development, 4 mi southeast of town.
 The nearest interstate highways are Interstate 65 located some 15 mi west of Locust Fork and Interstate 59 located some 25 mi east of Locust Fork.
 Air travel is handled primarily from the Birmingham–Shuttlesworth International Airport located some 30 mi southwest of Locust Fork.
 Locust Fork is located along one of the two major Alabama state highways that run northeast from Birmingham to the Sand Mountain area of Guntersville, Albertville, and Boaz.
 It is an alternate route from Birmingham to Huntsville and Chattanooga.

 The Locust Fork area has and continues to see strong residential growth mainly due to outflow from Jefferson County as residents there seek a more rural environment as well as a lower tax structure.
 As a result of this growth, enrollment in schools has risen substantially.
 Also, traffic along the main Highway 79 artery has risen, and the road has become increasingly dangerous between the termination of a four-lane divided highway just north of Pinson and Locust Fork.
 There has been some discussion of upgrading the road to four-lane status, but such work is still considered several years away.
 Locust Fork will also be impacted by the eventual construction of the Northern Beltline, which is slated to cross Highway 79 just north of Pinson.
 This controlled-access highway (officially designated as Interstate 422) will provide much quicker access for Locust Fork residents traveling east to Trussville or westward to Gardendale, Graysville, and Tuscaloosa.
 However, this route is still 10–15 years away from completion.

 Government

 Locust Fork is an incorporated town and has a mayor and town council elected by the citizens.
 The mayor and council are elected for four-year terms.
-The current mayor is Joseph Hughes, and the current council members are Weslie Powell (Mayor Pro-Tem), Robert Chamblee, Barbara Richey, Joseph Lay and Joey White.
+The current mayor is Weslie Powell, and the current council members are Adam Youngblood (Mayor Pro-Tem), Sabrina Peeples, Barbara Richey, Joseph Lay and Joey White.
 The Community Center has been named after Sarah Holt, former Mayor and Council Person, serving the community for over 30 years.